B2027

 Business and Commerce

-• Part B Business Listed Major
+• Part B. Major Studies

 Each part has its own rules.
 The following sections take you through each part in detail, explaining exactly what you need to do to meet the rules.